Welcome to the Technische Hochschule Nürnberg – Your exchange semester begins here!

 Grading system

-As an exchange student from one of our partner institutions, you are not required to pay course fees.
-However, when you enrol, you must pay the “Studerendenwerksbeitrag” (Student Services fee), which is currently 67 euros, each semester.
+Exchange students from one of our partner institutions are not required to pay tuition.
+However, when you enrol, you must pay the “Studerendenwerksbeitrag” (Student Services fee), which is currently 72 euros, each semester.
 The Student Services (“Studierendenwerk”) administers all halls of residence and the cafeterias.
 Accommodation and meals for students are offered at reduced prices.

 Orientation days